zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 * Text files (excluded from github): `./aol/jobs/aol`
 * Output file: `.aol/jobs/part-2-task-1/output`

+For solving AOL related tasks, I downloaded the aol search log from our campus server.
+Because of the size of these files, they cannot be part of the repository.
+If you have these files, please copy them in `./aol/jobs/aol` folder.

 Please remove the `README.txt` file from the `aol` folder.

-In Task 1, it is not clear that we should list all query or only queries with click through.
-This implementation create a comma separated list from all query.
+The following `TaskOne.java` program create a comma separated list from all query.

+Location: `./aol/src/java/nz/zoltan/TaksOne.java`:

 ```java
 package nz.zoltan;